turingschool/backend-curriculum-site/module2/lessons/one_to_many_relationships.md

 title: One to Many Relationships
 ---

 There are many ways that objects can relate to each other.
-There can be a *one to one* relatioship as in a person and their social security number, or a *one to many* relationship as in an author and their books, or even a *many to many* relationship is in instructors and their students.
+There can be a *one to one* relationship as in a person and their social security number, or a *one to many* relationship as in an author and their books, or even a *many to many* relationship is in instructors and their students.
 In this lesson, we will be focusing on the **one to many** relationship and how that relationship is set up in a normalized database.

 ## Learning Goals
 * Define Primary Key and Foreign Key
-* Visualize One to many relationships
+* Visualize One to Many relationships
 * Define ORM

 ## Vocab